jdmead01/notes/Starting Angular - Integration.md

 ##  New Angular Project

- 1. [ ] navigate into the folder directory you want your new app to be saved in:
+ - [ ] navigate into the folder directory you want your new app to be saved in:
 ``` terminal
 ng new public
 ```

- 2. [ ] Yes to Routing
+ - [ ] Yes to Routing
- 3. [ ] Select CSS
+ - [ ] Select CSS
- 4. [ ] in server.js
+ - [ ] in server.js
 ```terminal
 cd public
 ```
 **app.module.ts**

+ - [ ] make sure to import form modules at the page header as well as in the imports section below

 ```javascript
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';